ddamato/damato.design/components/button/button.md

 - Border-radius is set at 2px, matching the radius of other containers in the system.
 - Margins are not applied directly to the component's style but are instead dictated by the layout and should adhere to spacing guidelines.
 - Buttons come in **one size** that relates to the font.
 Emphasis is expected to be shown through the use of "primary" and "secondary" versions.
 More variations are not necessary as this does not provide a consistent experience.
+- When focused, a dashed outline should appear around the button.
 :::

 ___